 Handling of Farmed Animals

-SPCA advocates that all farmed animals be treated humanely throughout any handling procedures.
+SPCA advocates that all farmed animals be handled using low-stress, force-free handling techniques.

 All animal handlers should be experienced and competent in low-stress, force-free handling, and restraint techniques and should understand the behaviours and needs of the animals in their care.